R-Bread/Analysing-proton-proton-collisions/README.md

 Team: Ayush, Anurag, Mukesh, Paritosh, Pravind, Rehmat, Samyak, Shreyas

 _Aim_

-To implement the paper, "Beam Energy Dependence of Moments of the Net-Charge Multiplicity Distributions in Au + Au Collisions at RHIC", using ROOT, and obtain the required plots from the provided data file.
+To analyse, using ROOT (CERN), p-p collisions at sqrt(s) = 13 TeV generated with the Pythia 8 Monte Carlo event generator, and study the fluctuations in net charge against the multiplicity of the collisions.

+The data is uploaded on Google Drive [here](https://drive.google.com/file/d/1-juCBeJ-iHpsX2ynMLhP__Elk4kPsHSm/view?usp=sharing), in the form of a `.root` file.

 ### Contents

 - _Code Files_ contains the ROOT macros which were written to obtain the results.
 - _Results_ contains images of the plots obtained.
 - _PH219_Project_Report_ is the final project report.

 ### Running the code
 Open the ROOT command line in the `Code Files` directory, place the data file (`13TeV_CR0_RHoff.root`) in the same directory, then run the following code.